 The Ski Hill Condos was the right location for our winter escape.
 We were two blocks from Downtown, an easy walk.
 And the free shuttle to skiing on Peak 8 was at the end of our driveway (thankfully not far to walk in those clunky ski boots).

-Go Breck, Breckenridge’s visitor’s bureau, booked our Ski Hill Condos, but we found our place at the Claim Jumper on VRBO.
+Go Breck, Breckenridge’s tourism office, booked our Ski Hill Condos, but we found our place at the Claim Jumper on VRBO.
 Another great site is Vacatia.
 Resorts and owners list their unused residences for rent and the folks at Vacatia inspect each property, taking some of the guesswork out of it.
 They have places for rent at the popular One Ski Hill Place (perfect for winter), as well as in-town properties like Main Street Junction (perfect for summer).

 There are thousands of rentals in Breckenridge.
 You may want to start your search for Breckenridge lodging on the Go Breck site.